ahermant/vue-name-generator/README.md

 * width: string - (default: 15px) width of the icon
 * height: string - (default:15px) height of the icon
 * files: array - (default: ["./assets/adjectives","./assets/names"]) inputs to generate the name.
 Each entry provides the relative path to the file.
 The order define the order in which the parts will be used for names generation.
 Eg: ```["./assets/adjectives","./assets/names"]```
+* maxLength: number - (default: 30) maxLength of the string generated
 * noSpace: boolean - (default: true) when true, remove all the spaces from the inputs
 * separator: string - (default: -) separate the entry of each of the input files